6abc/k3s/Readme.md

 # Dynamic NFS Provisioning with `nfs-subdir-external-provisioner`

-Perfect 👍 — since you already have an NFS server (`192.168.0.11`), this guide shows
+Since we already have an NFS server (`192.168.0.11`), this guide shows
 a real‑world, easy, production‑style way to set up **dynamic provisioning**.

 We'll use: